graphprotocol/graph-node/docs/getting-started.md

 You now have an Ethereum account with a ton of Ether, and you should be able to set up the migrations on this network and use Truffle.
 Now, send some Ether to the previous account that got created and unlocked, this way you can run `truffle migrate` with this account.

-#### 4.2.4 Syncing with a Public Testnet
+#### 2.3.5 Syncing with a Public Testnet

 If you want to sync using a public testnet such as Kovan, Rinkeby, or Ropsten, just make sure the local node is a testnet node, or that you are hitting the correct Infura testnet endpoint.

+### 2.4 Deploying The Subgraph

+When you deploy the subgraph to the Graph Node, it will start ingesting all the subgraph events from the blockchain, transforming that data with the subgraph mappings, and storing it in the Graph Node.
+Note that running a subgraph can safely be stopped and started, and it will pick up where it has left off.

+Now you can run `yarn deploy --watch` in the subgraph directory. `yarn deploy` should have been added to `package.json` in section 3.3.
+This can also be found in [Graph CLI documentation](https://github.com/graphprotocol/graph-cli).
+This will compile the mappings, and deploy the mappings, schema and the subgraph manifest to IPFS.
+The subgraph is now fully running!

-## 5 Query the local Graph Node
+## 3 Query the local Graph Node
 With the subgraph deployed to the locally running Graph Node, visit http://127.0.0.1:8000/ to open up a [GraphiQL](https://github.com/graphql/graphiql) interface where you can explore the deployed GraphQL API for the subgraph by issuing queries and viewing the schema.

 We have provided a few simple examples below, but please see the [Query API](graphql-api.md#1-queries) for a complete reference on how to query the subgraph's entities.